daikeren/py_web_intro/lets_play_some_python/README.md

 def home(request):
     excuses = [
-        'It was working in my head',
+        "It was working in my head",
-        'I thought I fixed that',
+        "I thought I fixed that",
-        'Actually, that is a feature',
+        "Actually, that is a feature",
-        'It works on my machine',
+        "It works on my machine",
     ]

     return HttpResponse(random.choice(excuses))